 2 Corinthians 9:6-8 – Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
 Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver…

 If you have time, I urge you to read chapter 8 of 2nd Corinthians in its entirety, and you will see how, according to the standards of those who speak against the WMSCOG, Apostle Paul was part of a money hungry cult too.
-However we understand today that is not the case, Apostle Paul was just collecting offerings to help the gospel work advance.
+However, we understand today that is not the case, Apostle Paul was just collecting offerings to help the gospel work advance.
 And that is the same reason the World Mission Society Church of God collects tithes and offerings from its members.

-The World Mission Society Church of God teaches the Law of Tithes and Offerings as it is in the Bible, as a commandment of God.
+The World Mission Society Church of God teaches the Law of Tithes and Offerings just as it is recorded in the Bible; a commandment of God.